Graduate Admissions

 What are the most important parts of my application?

 The most important parts of your application are the writing sample and the statement of purpose.
-If your academic background, letters of reference, and/or GRE scores mark you as a serious applicant, you can expect your writing sample and statement of purpose to be read carefully.
-The writing sample is our best clue as to your philosophical abilities.
+The writing sample is our best evidence as to your philosophical abilities.
 The area of philosophy that you write about is much less important than that you demonstrate the ability to think clearly and rigorously.
 Your statement of purpose should explain your academic interests and why you think that they would best be served by our philosophy department.

 Is the GRE required?